Gehstock/Mist_FPGA/Arcade_MiST/Midway MCR 2/MCR2/README.txt

 -- MRA utilty: https://github.com/sebdel/mra-tools-c
 --
 -- Some games are storing settings/high scores in a non-volatile RAM.
-It can be saved to -- the SD Card with the "Save settings" option in the OSD menu.
+It can be saved to -- the SD Card with the "Save NVRAM" option in the OSD menu.
 It'll be restored when -- the core is loaded next time.
 --
 ---------------------------------------------------------------------------------